The programme aims to support trainees in the development of core competencies across the three years of training.

 Placements

-Trainees undertake two placements per year.
+• Trainees undertake two placements per year.
 In Year 1, they complete adult and older adult placements.
 In Year 2 they complete learning disabilities and child placements.
-This enables trainees to choose specialist placements in their final year.
-These may be completed concurrently or consecutively across the year depending on the specialism chosen.
+In the final year potential specialist placements are identified by the trainee from a database of available placements.
+The ethos of specialist placements is to identify competency gaps not covered in the first four placements.
 There is rich variety of specialist placements available, for example forensic, neuropsychology, specialist centres for brain injury, clinical health psychology, social services, leadership skills and specific therapeutic modalities including CAT and CBT.

-In the third year, trainees are able to indicate their preferences for specialist placements from our database of specialist placements available.
-Trainees can opt for specialist placement preferences outside of their base location.
+• In the third year, trainees are able to indicate their preferences for specialist placements from our database of specialist placements available.
+Whilst trainees can opt for specialist placement preferences outside of their base location, priority is always given to trainees who have been allocated to that placement base at the start of training.